Bachelor of Computer Information Systems

 BCIS students interested in pursuing Co-op must meet the following eligibility requirements:

-- Submit a Co-op Application to Career Services by the deadline; and
+- Submit a Co-op Application to Career Services; and

 - Have a minimum GPA of 2.3 at the time of application; and